 (Above/Left: The Calibre must also be adequate for large lowland Red Deer)

 Clearly anyone can see that if you are regularly going to shoot such wildly different species, then ideally you need more than one calibre, that however is to evade a difficult question.
 We are talking here about the person who wants just one calibre to cover all circumstances.

 This calibre should have sufficient terminal ballistics for the larger species, but on the other hand you don’t want to blow the smaller species apart.
 Some might say; ‘there is no such thing as over kill’, remind yourself of that when your butcher starts declining your carcasses as next to worthless.

-(Above: Accurate enough over long ranges for Deer Stalking in Scotland)
+(Above: Accurate enough for extended, longer range shots when Deer Stalking in Scotland)

 The 6mm and the .243 are highly accurate calibre's that have minimal recoil and muzzle blast, and are extremely pleasant to shoot, however if you turn up with one of these on a highland estate at the peak of the red rut then expect the professional deer stalker to wince slightly when you tell him of your chosen calibre.

 Likewise if you are hunting Muntjac with a 'thirty ought six' then be prepared to pay for your shot animals and take them away with you.
 It's the only polite thing to do because your PH (Professional Hunter) will be getting 'b*gger all for the venison.